Assistant Provost, Office of Innovation/IDEA Center, Executive Director for Student Entrepreneurship and the ESTEEM Graduate Program, Faculty

-David Murphy is Assistant Provost, faculty member, and Executive Director of the ESTEEM Graduate Program, having joined the program in November of 2011.
+David Murphy is Assistant Provost, Office of Innovation/IDEA Center, faculty member, and Executive Director of Student Entrepreneurship and the ESTEEM Graduate Program, having arrived at Notre Dame in November of 2011.

 Better World Books is representative of a new kind of organization whose fundamental business model is designed (and ultimately scaled) to drive meaningful social and environmental impact; to promote the common good.
 To this end, Better World Books has: